 The bill amends the Code of West Virginia to expand the grade levels in which students can complete a personal finance course for high school graduation requirements.
 Specifically, it allows students to fulfill this requirement by taking the course during their 8th, 9th, or 10th grade years, in addition to the previously established 11th and 12th grades.
 This change is retroactive, meaning that students who have already completed the course in the newly included grades prior to the effective date will also satisfy the graduation requirement.

-The State Board of Education is tasked with developing a program of instruction on personal finance, which can be integrated into existing curricula.
-Additionally, the Board is required to provide implementation guidance to local school boards regarding curriculum standards, teacher certifications, and graduation requirements by July 1, 2024.
-This initiative aims to better prepare students in West Virginia to manage their finances effectively.
+The State Board of Education is tasked with developing a program of instruction on personal finance, which may be integrated into existing courses.
+They are required to provide implementation guidance to local school boards regarding curriculum standards and teacher certifications by July 1, 2024.
+This initiative aims to enhance students' financial literacy and preparedness for managing their finances effectively.

 Committee Substitute: 18-2-7c